Ankr-network/ankr-docs/docs/build-blockchain/guides/libraries.md

 # Using libraries

-Developers can choose to interact directly with Ethereum clients via the JSON-RPC API, however there are often easier options for dApp developers depending on their language preferences.&#x20;
+Developers can choose to interact directly with Ethereum clients via the JSON-RPC API, however there are often easier options for dApp developers depending on their language preferences.

-Polkadot clients have different libraries.&#x20;
+Polkadot clients have different libraries.

 Many API libraries exist to provide wrappers on top of the JSON-RPC API.
 With these libraries, developers can write one-line methods in the programming language of their choice to initialize JSON-RPC requests (under the hood) that interact with Ethereum.